kiwi0fruit/misc/src/socionics-jat/README.md

 - **EP** is perceiving introvert (or introverted perceiver),
 - **EJ** is judging extravert (or extraverted judger).

-Though I'm not fond of using neither feelers nor tentacleS Neither sensors nor detectors.
+Though I'm not fond of using neither feelers nor tentacles.
+Neither sensors nor detectors.
 My favourite is "sensing feelers" 🐙.

 Or if you want to use names that more explicitly differ from MBTI see this table: